XjtrX/LearnGit/readme.txt

 This is readme file add by jtr@BNU
-It will tell you whatever had been changed. new line:
+It will tell you whatever anything been changed. new line: